 [Incubation Period: 6 days 23 hours 59 minutes]

 Time was counting down.
 I was an invader, in the words of God.
 My mind tried to make different conjectures but everything arrived at the same thing.
 I wasn’t a warrior, and I didn’t have the strength to do anything or even seek revenge.
 There was only one thing I had to do in this.
 The only thing I could do in this foreign place was…

 But if things were different.
 I grit my teeth hearing the distant cries of beasts.
 Then…

 I would make them pay the price for taking everything away from me.
-The white faded, I felt the damp grass beneath my feet as an expansive sea of trees filled my vision.
+I felt the damp grass beneath my feet once more.
 Part of me didn’t want to believe what was happening, but for some strange reason I was compelled to believe in what the words of God were saying.
 I gripped my bow and quiver.
 For now it was time to survive.